-To calculate word per minute more accurately, you can first convert your time into seconds to get a precise decimal calculation.
+To calculate words per minute more accurately, you can first convert your time into seconds to get a precise decimal calculation.

-To calculate this, you take the number of whole minutes you read, multiply it by 60, then add the extra number of seconds.
+To do this, you take the number of whole minutes you read, multiply it by 60, then add the extra number of seconds.

 (Whole Minutes Read x 60 + Extra Seconds Read = Total Seconds Read)

 Then you simply divide the number of words you read by the total number of seconds read.